The KelpDAO rsETH Exploit: $292M Minted From a 1-of-1 Bridge

 Untouched: stETH, wstETH, rETH, cbETH, and every other major LST/LRT outside of KelpDAO.
 There is no systemic restaking contagion here.
 The failure is specific to one adapter, one DVN, one trust model.

-The Aave bad debt number being quoted by every serious on-chain analyst is roughly $177 million, sitting in the WETH reserves across V3 and V4 on Ethereum and Arbitrum.
-The range from different sources runs $177M–$196M depending on exactly how the partial liquidations and wstETH marks are accounted for. $177M is the median figure from Chaos Labs’ real-time reporting, and the one most post-mortems will anchor to.
+The Aave bad debt number being quoted by every serious on-chain analyst is roughly $177 million, sitting in the WETH reserves across V3 and V4 on Ethereum and Arbitrum, plus a small wstETH slice on Arbitrum.
+The range from different sources runs $177M–$196M depending on exactly how partial liquidations and wstETH marks are accounted for. $177M is the median figure from Chaos Labs’ real-time reporting, and the one most post-mortems will anchor to.

-That deficit is what Aave’s Umbrella module exists for.
+That deficit is what Aave’s Umbrella module was built for.
+The awkward part is that Umbrella currently only runs on Ethereum mainnet.

 Umbrella is the on-chain risk backstop that replaced the old Safety Module in mid-2025.
 The old Safety Module required a governance vote to slash stakers, which meant that in practice it had never actually been slashed.
 It was a theoretical insurance fund.
 Umbrella is different by design:

-- Per-asset isolation.
-When you stake into Umbrella, you stake into a specific asset vault on a specific network.
-If you’re in the WETH Umbrella on Ethereum, you cover WETH deficits on that instance and nothing else.
-USDC stakers, GHO stakers, and Arbitrum vaults are untouched.
+• Per-asset, per-network isolation.
+Stakers deposit into a specific asset vault on a specific network.
+The WETH vault on Ethereum covers WETH deficits on Aave Ethereum and nothing else.
+USDC and GHO stakers are untouched.

-- 20-day cooldown.
-You can’t exit the vault instantly.
+• 20-day cooldown.
+You can’t exit instantly.
 Once you request withdrawal, you remain fully exposed (and fully rewarded) for 20 days.
 This is the structural reason bank-run dynamics can’t short-circuit the backstop.

 The Hierarchy of Pain